tom-ok1/obsidian-rag-search/README.md

 # Obsidian RAG Search Plugin

-This plugin enables Retrieval-Augmented Generation (RAG) search capabilities within Obsidian.
-It allows you to search your notes using advanced language models and embeddings.
+This plugin provides AI-powered search functionality (RAG: Retrieval-Augmented Generation) within Obsidian.
+It comes bundled with OramaDB and LangChain, enabling advanced RAG capabilities without any additional installation or configuration.
+By targeting your Obsidian notes, it extracts relevant information in response to natural language questions and generates answers using AI.

 ![demo](./demo.gif)